Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 How Do You Hire a Fractional Sales Manager?

 Once you’ve found a fractional sales manager, the hiring process is a blend of how you hire an employee and evaluate a service.
 When hiring an employee, you should determine if the candidate will fit your team and culture well and have the skills required to perform well.
-When evaluating a service, you should look at its proven process (how they approach Fractional Sales Management) because managing fractionally differs from managing full-time.
+When evaluating a service, you should look at its proven process (how they approach Fractional Sales Management) because managing fractionally differs from working full-time.
 The last factor is to discern if the manager is asking questions to evaluate a good fit for their service or convincing you that you’d be lost without them.
-An experienced Fractional Sales Manager understands their approach will not work at all businesses and is confident that it will with the right fit.
+An experienced fractional sales manager understands that their approach will not work at all businesses and is confident that it will work with the right fit.
 Once you’ve made a selection, the manager should provide references.

-Ideally, you should be contracting with someone you hope will be a long-term solution or get you to the stage of needing a full-time sales manager.
+Ideally, you should contract with someone who you hope will be a long-term solution or help you reach the stage of needing a full-time sales manager.

 If you’d like to interview us at Sales Manager Now, it’s as easy as choosing a time below.
-If you are not ready for that, consider getting a read on the strengths and weaknesses in your current sales management approach by spending five minutes completing our Sales Management Assessment.
+If you are not ready for that, consider spending five minutes completing our Sales Management Assessment to get a sense of your current sales management approach’s strengths and weaknesses.

 […] What is Fractional Sales Management? […]